Spectral flow of monopole insertion in topological insulators: Chirality flow in odd dimensions

-By Corollary~\ref{coro-Compactness} the differences $H_\alpha-H_0$ and $A_\alpha-A_0$ are compact (on $\Hh$ and $\ell^2(\ZM^d,\CM^{n+2n'})$ respectively).
-The Fermi level for chiral Hamiltonians is $\mu=0$ and the gap hypothesis \eqref{eq-GapHam} states that $H_0=H$ is invertible, and hence also $A=A_0$ is invertible.
+By Proposition~\ref{prop-SalphaDef} the differences $H_\alpha-H_0$ and $B_\alpha-B_0$ are compact.
+The Fermi level for chiral Hamiltonians is $\mu=0$ and the gap hypothesis \eqref{eq-GapHam} states that $H_0=H$ is invertible, and hence also $B=B_0$ is invertible.
 Moreover, the path $\alpha\in[0,1]\mapsto H_\alpha$ is real analytic.
-Therefore Proposition~\ref{prop-ChirInd} implies the following:
+Therefore Proposition~\ref{prop-ChirInd}, stated in the appendix, implies the following: